 Title or Cover Page: This page usually requires your name, course title and code, instructor’s name, and the submission date, all aligned centrally.

-Abstract: The abstract is a summary of the whole paper and includes its purpose or issue and why it is significant.
-It is normally a few paragraphs in length but less than one page.
+Abstract: The abstract is a summary of the whole paper, including its purpose or issue and why it is significant.
+It is normally a few paragraphs but less than one page.

 Introduction: A good term paper introduction starts with an unusual or captivating statement about the topic and an associated idea, argument, or problem.
 It then states how a solution or an answer to the problem (thesis) will be discussed.
 The introduction will normally be longer than the abstract but there is not a strict word limit.
 A rough guide for its length is around 5-10% of the total word count for the paper, so around 200-400 words.